 How to Find Best Spring Snow Conditions in Gaspésie Quebec…

-Interestingly, many snowmobilers stage for this tour out of Rivière-du-Loup, which is actually part of Gaspésie’s neighbouring region, Bas-Saint-Laurent.
+Interestingly, many snowmobilers stage for this tour out of Rivière-du-Loup.
+This town is actually part of Gaspésie’s neighbouring region, Bas-Saint-Laurent.
 The Gaspésie Region itself doesn’t officially start until around the Town of Mont-Joli, over 200 kilometres to the east.
 But depending on when you go and what snow conditions are like at the time, you may want to/have to stage as far east as Matane to find the best available late season snowmobiling.
-Wherever you start, make your spring snow machine ride as good as possible with these planning tips…
+Wherever you start, make your spring snow machine ride as good as possible with these Quebec planning tips…

 Gaspésie Quebec March Snowmobile Tour – Understand the Terrain

 Gaspésie is a large region with about 3,000 kilometres of snowmobile trails.
-About 50% of these are located along the coastal highlands and the other 50% cross the interior of the peninsula.
-Most of their trails are located in high country where cold & snow help build a strong trail base during the season and altitude helps hold the snow longer into the spring.
+About 50% of these are located along the coastal highlands.
+The other 50% cross the interior of the peninsula.
+Most of their trails are located in high country where cold & snow help build a strong trail base during the season.
+Meanwhile, altitude helps hold the snow longer into the spring.

 Gaspésie Quebec March Snowmobile Tour – Check out the Websites